nopnop2002/Raspberry-ili9325/README.md

 ILI9325 TFT Shield Library for Raspberry

-This program is library for RaspberryPi/OrangePi.
+This is library for RaspberryPi/OrangePi.
-This program can show a chart to ILI9325 TFT Shield.
+This library can show a chart to ILI9325 TFT Shield.
 Primarily, this TFT Shiled is the one for Arduino.

 ----